julianofinck/Auto-Soil-Profile-Drawer/README.md

 ## Description

 Automatize the creation of borehole profiles on AutoCAD, reducing the time from days to minutes.
+This script finds usage in the industry of geotechnical engineering, environmental remediation, and site contamination managing.

 Wondering how is it at work?
 Check on my YouTube -> https://youtu.be/6THJVKVzmAA
 #### Why?